-[30] BMR of 20% to determine a significant response in macrophage, neutrophil and lymphocyte percent change.
+In general, a BMR should approach a lower limit of reasonably measured effects and has been previously defined as a 10% change over the background response [30].
+However, due to uncertainty differences in measuring percent cell changes compared with total cell count, we use a BMR of 20% to determine a significant response in macrophage, neutrophil and lymphocyte percent change.
 Modeling errors related to the lymphocyte data prohibited us from continuing analysis on this endpoint and its results were not included in this paper.
 Species covariation among mice and rat dose-response data was tested, resulting in distinct dose-response relationships for the two species.
-For mice, PROAST fit 7 valid mathematical models to the neutrophil dose-response data (Table##).
+For mice, PROAST fit 7 valid mathematical models to the neutrophil dose-response data (Table##, see supporting information for figures).
 Bootstrapping over 10,000 simulations resulted in normal distributions whose summary statistics are in The bootstrap results for each model were aggregated into a single normal distribution defined by a mean and standard deviation of 12.44 and 1.2, respectively.
-Additionally, PROAST fit valid mathematical models to the macrophage dose-response data (Table##).
+Additionally, PROAST fit 4 valid mathematical models to the macrophage dose-response data (Table##).
 The BMDa values ranged from 9.10 – 18.77 mg/m3 and were normally distributed (11.9 +/- 1.1).

-Similarly, from 2.11 – 5.54 mg/m3 and were normally distributed (3.71 +/- 0.56).
-BMDa from 2.12 – 5.01 mg/m3 and were normally distributed (3.47 +/- 0.56).
+Similarly, 7 valid mathematical models were fit to the rat neutrophil data (Table ##, see supporting information for figures), with BMDa values ranging from 2.11 – 5.54 mg/m3 and were normally distributed (3.71 +/- 0.56).
+Four valid mathematical models were (Table ##) fit to the rat macrophage data with BMDa ranging from 2.12 – 5.01 mg/m3 and were normally distributed (3.47 +/- 0.56).

 The distributions for the neutrophil and macrophage data are similar.
 This is expected given that the decrease in macrophage count was due to the increases in other inflammatory cell types, and neutrophils were the only other inflammatory cell type measured with a significant increase.